Wesbest/KubernetesForEveryone/README.md

 In my example you can see there are still three pods running, how is that possible?
 We have deleted a pod, but we have stated that the desired amount of the pods should be 3.
 Kubernetes have automatically created a new pod.
 Above you can see a new pod has been created 49s ago while the other 2 were created 13m ago.

 &nbsp;

+&nbsp;

+Change replicaset.
+Needs to be worked out!!!!!!!

+&nbsp;

 ### Create a service
 We have our application ready, let's expose it to the outside world.
 For that we need to create a loadbalancer.
 This loadbalancer will be linked to the deployment with the use of the selectors and labels.
 Let's create a service now: